kminoda/VIODE/README.md

 The next two topics are the ground truth semantic segmentation provided by AirSim.
 The ex-/intrinsic parameters are the same as the ones with the RGB images.
-We also provide rgb_id.txt which contains the correspondence between object ID and RGB value in segmentation images.

 The other files are
 - calibration.yaml